 If you should be leveraging other marketing channels like email marketing, social, or traditional media, we’ll make our suggestions here.

-After the Audit: Implementing the Action Items
+After the Audit: Implementing Our Advice

 It’s true, we’ve had companies order our SEO audits and carry on business as usual with no improvements.